kunukn/postcss-alter-property-value/README.md

 Alter your css declarations.

 # about
-A tool to change the css declarations
+A tool for changing css declarations with given configuration.

 * Change property name
 * Change value
 * Clone declaration with a new property name

 Usage examples.
-* Simulate flexbox not working by disabling `display: flex`
+* Simulate flexbox not working by removing `display: flex`
 * Remove all `outline` usage
 * Correct property name `mouse: pointer` to `cursor: pointer`
 * Simplify `background: #ddd` to `background-color: #ddd` if the value is a hex color